jjermann/dicedensity/COMBATANT.md

 * **`bonusToDamage`**
   A bonus value (an integer) that is added to the `damageDie` result at the The bonus value is only added once in case of critical hits.

+* **`criticalThreshold`**
+  It depends on the damage density if this value is used (applied for default).
+  Each damage excess in the amount of `criticalThreshold` leads to an additional/initial critical hit.
+  If `criticalThreshold = None` no critical damage is applied (default: 5).

 * **`evade`**
   The evade value of the combatant (an integer).